 He studied his MSc in Economic Policy at Utrecht University, completing a thesis investigating the economic effects of carbon taxation in British Colombia.
 Previously, he studied his BSc Economics at the University of Warwick, with one year spent studying at the University of Monash, Melbourne.

-Ben is a dual English and Dutch citizen.
+Ben is a dual British and Dutch citizen.

 In this paper we assess both the immediate economic impact and the likely longer-term impact of sanctions on the Russian economy.